bhaddad5/WorldBuildingHelpers/NameGenerator/Name Generator Example/Assets/Forge of Realms - Name Generator/Readme.txt

 	Since Name Tables are simply .txt files, you can edit and manage them through a simple text editor like Notepad.

 	However, the project does come with a much more ueful/convenient solution for data management.
-A shortcut to the Name Table Editor sits in StreamingAssets/Name Generator.
+The Name Table Editor sits in StreamingAssets/Name Generator/Name Table Editor/NameGeneratorFrontEnd.exe.

 	Once you start the program, click "Select Folder" and pick the root folder of your Name Table Files (Probably: "StreamingAssets/Name Generator/Name Tables/").